-Director of Learning and Impact
+Director of Learning, Impact & Influence

 My role: I lead the Learning & Impact Team.
 We set out and refine Voice 21’s approach to oracy education and evaluate the effectiveness and impact of this approach.